-Families will be notified of screening dates and are encouraged to contact Christina Roberts, RN, Christina.Roberts@mjays.us, (417) 859-2120, ext.
-2404, with any questions.
+If you have any questions, please contact the District's Health Services Director, Christina Roberts, RN, Christina.Roberts@mjays.us, (417) 859-2120 ext.
+2404.

 Administration of Medication S-135-S

 All medication is kept in the health office and no medication will be dispensed without written parental permission, including over-the-counter medication.
 Many medications can be given at home before or after school.
 When this is not possible, medication should be brought directly to the health office and must be accompanied by the following information: